-- 3.3 Termination for Cause.
-Should the Participant's Service be terminated for Cause or should the Participant engage in conduct that would constitute Cause while the Restricted Stock Units are outstanding, then Participant shall forfeit all Restricted Stock Units which are not, as of the time of such conduct, vested (and Dividend Equivalents, if any), and the Participant shall not be entitled to any payment therefor.
-In the event the Participant's Service is suspended pending an investigation of whether the Participant's Service will be terminated for Cause, all of the Participant's rights in connection with the Restricted Stock Units shall be suspended during the investigation period. - 3.4 Cessation of Service.
-For purposes of this Award Agreement, the Participant's date of cessation of Service shall mean the date upon which the Participant ceases performance of services for the Company, a Subsidiary or Affiliate, as determined by the Company.
-Thus, in the event of termination of the Participant's Service, and unless otherwise expressly provided in this Award Agreement or determined by the Company, the Participant's right to vest in the Restricted Stock Units will terminate as of such date.
-The Committee shall have the exclusive discretion to determine when the Participant is no longer performing services for purposes of the Restricted Stock Units (including whether the Participant may still be considered to be providing services while on a leave of absence).
+- 3.1 General Rule.
+In the event that, prior to the vesting date, the Participant ceases to provide services to the Company (or any Subsidiary or Affiliate) in the capacity of a Director or Consultant (collectively referred to herein as "Service") for any reason, with or without cause, the Participant shall forfeit all Restricted Stock Units which are not, as of the time of such termination, vested (and Dividend Equivalents, if any), and the Participant shall not be entitled to any payment therefor. - 3.2 Determination of Termination Date.
+For purposes of this Award Agreement, the Participant's date of cessation of Service shall mean the date upon which the Participant ceases active performance of services for the Company, a Subsidiary or Affiliate, as determined by the Company, and shall be determined solely by this Award Agreement.
+Thus, in the event of termination of the Participant's Service (regardless of the reason for such termination and whether or not later found to be invalid), unless otherwise expressly provided in this Award Agreement or determined by the Company, the Participant's right to vest in the Restricted Stock Units under the Plan, if any, will terminate as of such date and will not be extended by any notice period).
+The Committee shall have the exclusive discretion to determine when the Participant is no longer actively performing Service for purposes of the grant of Restricted Stock Units (including whether the Participant may still be considered to be providing services while on a leave of absence).